Eton 409A Valuations for Late-Stage, Private Companies

 Provider with the expertise to handle complex equity and meet auditor-level standards.

-After more than a decade of working with late-stage companies, I’ve seen what separates a reliable 409A partner from one that creates problems down the line.
-At this stage, finance teams don’t have room for surprises, so there are a handful of things that are simply non-negotiable.
+As startups mature, finance teams don’t have room for surprises, so there are a handful of things that are simply non-negotiable.

-Big 4 firms often charge $8,000 or more per 409A to handle this complexity because of their size and overhead.
+Big 4 firms often charge $8,000+ per 409A to handle the complexity of multiple preferred rounds, layered terms, and secondary transactions.

 For more details, please see our guide to 409A valuation costs.